SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Operators
 ---------

-The Swift Standard Library defines a number of operators for your use, many of which are discussed in :doc:`../LanguageGuide/BasicOperators` and :doc:`../LanguageGuide/AdvancedOperators`.
+The Swift standard library defines a number of operators for your use, many of which are discussed in :doc:`../LanguageGuide/BasicOperators` and :doc:`../LanguageGuide/AdvancedOperators`.
 The present section describes which characters can be used as operators.